 Veronica Montgomery, UK

 Marketing Manager, Barbados Fertility Centre

-Veronica has over 23 years experience working in media and marketing in London, UK.
+Veronica has over 23 years of experience working in media and marketing in London, UK.
 Veronica started her career in publishing, working for the Royal College of Nursing (RCN).
 Veronica was a Director for Kingsway Advertising in London who specialized in health and represented the majority of NHS Trust hospitals across the UK.
-For the last 8 years Veronica has enjoyed the challenge of marketing Barbados Fertility Centre as a centre of excellence for IVF.
+For the last 8 years, Veronica has enjoyed the challenge of marketing Barbados Fertility Centre as a center of excellence for IVF.

 Presentation Title: Engaging prospective patients through direct to consumer marketing

 Notable highlights of the presentation are the use of social media, interactive TV, augmented reality and The Fertility App.
 The presentation gives a background to Barbados Fertility Centre, our key selling points to convey to prospective patients, a case study with our use of social media, Facebook, Google paid search, twitter, etc., engaging the patients with interactive TV, our use of augmented reality on our exhibitions stands, and our global market presence with the Fertility App in the app store.